seddonym/grimp/docs/usage.rst

     with its search.
 As a result, any illegal Routes that have sections in common with other illegal Routes may not be returned.

+    Additionally, unfortunately the Routes included in the PackageDependencies are not, currently, completely deterministic.
+If there are multiple illegal Routes of the same length, it is not predictable which one will be found first.
+This means that the PackageDependencies returned can vary for the same graph.

     Example::

         dependencies = graph.find_illegal_dependencies_for_layers(